 It is very important that scrutiny reflects local needs.
 In order to do this, we would encourage members of the public to get involved by:

-Scrutiny reviews, often referred to as working groups, are time limited Councillor-led investigations into selected topics.
-Working groups add significantly to a Committee / Panel’s ability to scrutinise particular policy or service areas and how this will impact on the performance of local services.
+Also known as ‘scrutiny reviews’ or ‘scrutiny working groups’, task and finish groups are time-limited, Councillor-led investigations into selected topics which significantly contribute to a committee/panel’s ability to scrutinise particular policies or service areas and make recommendations that will impact on the delivery and performance of local services.